 Peanut butter cookies are an American classic, but are usually loaded with a ton of sugar and butter.
-Our version is partly sweetened with honey, and cuts out the butter, but doesn’t it compromise on huge peanut flavor.
+This Honey Peanut Butter Cookies recipe is partly sweetened with honey, and cuts out the butter,... but doesn’t compromise on huge peanut flavor.
 In fact, these cookies are a true peanut butter lover’s dream!
-They will certainly safely satisfy your craving for sweets if you are chemo weary.
+They will certainly safely satisfy craving for sweets if on chemo.

-When choosing peanut butter, we recommend buying freshly ground.
+When choosing peanut butter, buy freshly ground.
 Many specialty markets, like Whole Foods, offer this.
-If you buy commercial jarred peanut butter make sure peanuts are the only ingredient listed, without any added salt and/or sugar.
-The texture of your cookie will greatly depend on the type of peanut butter you use.
+When buying commercial jarred peanut butter make sure peanuts are the only ingredient listed, without any added salt and/or sugar.
+The texture of the cookies will greatly depend on the type of peanut butter used.

-If you cannot find whole-wheat pastry flour then substitute half whole wheat flour and half all-purpose flour.
+If whole-wheat pastry flour is not available, then substitute half whole wheat flour and half all-purpose flour.
 Just swapping for whole wheat flour will result in a drier and grittier cookie.